Superagents-labs/Instalogo/README.md

 1. Regularly update the cursor rules as requirements evolve
 2. Expand the automatic validation with more specific checks
 3. Improve the context analysis with more advanced pattern recognition
-4. Add unit tests for the validation functions
+4. Add unit tests for the validation functions # Trigger rebuild - Wed Sep 17 08:42:24 PDT 2025